Giza: 2006 population

 The city's population was reported as 2,681,863 in the 2006 national census, while the governorate had 6,272,571 at the same census, without specifying what the city is.
-The former figure corresponds to the sum of 9 districts/qisms.
+The former figure corresponds to the sum of nine districts/qisms.

-Geography and history
+Geography and climate

 Giza's most famous landform and archaeological site, the Giza Plateau, holds some major monuments of Egyptian history, and is home to the Great Sphinx.
 Once thriving with the Nile that flowed right into the Giza Plateau, the pyramids of Giza were built overlooking the ancient Egyptian capital city of Memphis, across the river from modern day Cairo.
 The Great Pyramid of Giza at one time was advocated (1884) as the location for the Prime Meridian, a reference point used for determining a base longitude.

 Climate

-Giza experiences a hot desert climate like arid climate (Köppen: BWh).
+Giza experiences a hot desert like arid climate (Köppen: BWh).
 Its climate is similar to Cairo, owing to its proximity.
-Wind storms can be frequent across Egypt in spring, bringing Saharan dust into the city during the months of March and April.
+Windstorms can be frequent across Egypt in spring, bringing Saharan dust into the city during the months of March and April.
 High temperatures in winter range from 16 to 20 °C, while nighttime lows drop to below 7 °C. In summer, the highs are 40 °C, and the lows can drop to about 20 °C. Rain is infrequent in Giza; snow is extremely rare.

 Up to August 2013, the highest recorded temperature was 46 C on 13 June 1965, while the lowest recorded temperature was 2 C on 8 January 1966.

 History

 Ancient era

 The area in what is now Giza served as the necropolis of several pharaohs who ruled ancient Egypt, during the second millennium BC.
-Three of these tombs, in the form of giant pyramids, are what is now the famed Giza pyramid complex, featuring the Great Pyramid of Giza.
+Three of these tombs, in the form of giant pyramids, are what is now the famed Giza pyramid complex, featuring the Great Pyramid of Giza, the Great Sphinx of Giza and the Grand Egyptian Museum.